Fabien-Couthouis/XAI-in-RL/Google_football/README.md

 This will create files called "checkpoints" that will be used to store model weights every fifty iterations.
 They will be located on `~/ray_results/default/...`.

+**By default, this script will resume training from the last checkpoint located in the `models` subdirectory.**
+If you don't want this behaviour, just pass the `--no-resume` argument.

 ## Evaluating an agent

 You can evaluate a trained agent by running the `rollout.py` script and passing the path to your model checkpoint file as an argument.
 Here is an example for a 11 vs 11 match: